iterorganization/Waveform-Editor/docs/source/training/training.rst

       First, open the ``Plasma Shape`` options menu, set it to ``parameterized``, and leave the shape settings on theirs defaults for now.

-      Secondly, open the ``Plasma Properties`` options menu, and set leave the values at its default for now.
-This will set the plasma current, R0 and B0, and the ff' and p' profiles through a parameterisation using the alpha, beta, and gamma profiles.
+      Secondly, open the ``Plasma Properties`` options menu, and set it to the ``Manual`` option.
+      Leave the values at its default for now.
+This will set the plasma current, R0 and B0, and the ff' and p' profiles through :ref:`a parameterisation <abg_parameterisation>` using the alpha, beta, and gamma parameters.
 Leave the values at default for now.

-      You should now have set up enough to run NICE inverse mode, which you can verify by checking that the ``Run`` button in the top is not greyed out.
+      You should now have set up enough to run NICE inverse mode, which you can verify by checking that there are no more ⚠️ icons besides the option menus, and that the ``Run`` button is enabled.

       What do you see in the plot on the left?
 What happens if you hover your mouse over the coil outlines?
 Try playing with the settings in the ``Plotting Parameters`` menu.
 What do they do?